 As a public market cooperative, CF&G is now home to Main Street Market, Feed & Grounds Coffee Station, Timnath Beerwerks and The Workhouse Meeting Hub.
 In addition to offering goods, drinks, products and a private event venue, the building hosts gallery exhibitions, art classes, pop-up markets and the Sunday Market on Main Street.

 Maintained by the City of Fort Collins and located on the grounds of one of our largest community parks, The Farm at Lee Martinez Park is a hands-on family experience.
 And it has been since 1985!
 While the farm itself has become a part of Fort Collins history, it also provides insight into our agricultural history.
-Guests can interact with animals, play games, attend events and more.
+Guests can interact with animals, attend events and more.
 For more information, click here.

 One of two experiences provided by Berthoud Historical Society, this museum is located inside AG Bimson’s historic blacksmith shop and Elmer Carlson’s garage building.
 Here, the society brings to life Berthoud’s rich heritage through exhibits that show the town and its surrounding areas dating as far back as the 1880s.
 To learn more about visiting and special events, click here.